jbiason/blog/content/research/decoding-fast-examples.md

 ## Processing

-As mentioned before, the first byte, `1100_0000` is the Presence Map of the root element with the leading Template ID.
+As mentioned before, the first byte, `1100_0000` is the Presence Map of the root element.
 There is only one bit set, which means the Template ID is present.

-The second byte, `1000_0010` is the Template ID.
-Because it have the stop bit, that's the only byte for it.
-Removing the high order bit gives us `000_0010`, which is "2", so we know we are dealing with the "SequenceOfSequences" template.
+Because the Template ID is present in the Presence Map, we read the next byte, `1000_0010`.
+Because this byte have the stop bit, we stop reading.
+Removing this stop bit gives us `000_0010`, which is "2", so we know we are dealing with the "SequenceOfSequences" template.

 Now that we have the template and know the fields, we know what to read.
-The first field in our template is the sequence.
+The first field in our template is a sequence.
 The first thing we have in the sequence (and this is the first thing for *every* sequence) is the length of it.
 So we read the next byte, `1000_0011`, which is the only byte we need to read.
-It represents an unsigned int, which is "3", so this sequence have 3 elements -- and using our description in the previous sections, we know now that we have 3 groups.
+It represents an unsigned int, which is "3", so this sequence have 3 records -- and using our description in the previous sections, we know now that we have 3 user groups.

-One point here: Because all fields in this sequence don't have any operators, it means the Presence Map doesn't exist.
+One point here: Because all fields in this sequence don't have any operators, the Presence Map is not necessary and, thus, it doesn't exist (or, better yet, we shouldn't try to read something and assume it is a Presence Map).
 For sequences, every start of a new record contains a Presence Map only if at least one of the fields in the sequence require a Presence Map.
 That's not the case here.

 Because there is no Presence Map for the "OuterSequence", the next bytes are the "GroupID" field.
 We should read everything till we find the stop bit, so we get `0000_0011`, `0010_0011`, `0001_1000` and `1110_0111`.
-For every byte we remove the high order bit and then join everything into a single thing, in this case `000_0011 010_0011 001_1000 110_0111` or simply `0000_0110_1000_1100_1100_0110_0111`; this value, being an unsigned int, is "6868070".
+For every byte we remove the high order bit and then join everything into a single thing, in this case `000_0011 010_0011 001_1000 110_0111` or simply `0000_0110_1000_1100_1100_0110_0111`.
+This value, being an unsigned int, is "6868070".

+{% note() %}
 Here is a good point to remind that, because the field is mandatory, it means that's actually the value of "GroupID"; if the field as optional, the actual value would be "6868069".
+{% end %}

 Now for he "InnerSequence" field.
 The first step is to gather the number of elements (the length of the sequence).
 That's the `1000_0010` byte, which is "2".
 So there are two users in this group.

-Because "InnerSequence" has a field that uses the Presence Map ("ID" uses the Increment operator, so we need to check if there is an incoming value for it or we should just increment the value), the first thing after the length is the Presence Map for this record.
+Because "InnerSequence" has a field that needs the Presence Map ("ID" uses the Increment operator, that we need either read the incoming value for it or we should just increment the previous value), the first thing after the length is the Presence Map for this record.
 The byte `1100_0000` indicates that the first field that requires a Presence Map is present.

 But that's not the time to use the Presence Map yet.
 The field after the length